jlh040/Nutrition-Visualizer-Capstone-2/README.md

   1. type `git clone https://github.com/jlh040/Summer-Body-Capstone-2.git`
   2. then `cd` into the *frontend* folder
   3. type `npm install` to download all of the dependencies
+  4. now, go to the [Spoonacular website](https://spoonacular.com/food-api/) and sign up for an API key.
+  5. create a file called apiKey.js, put the API key in that file, and export the key from that file.
-  4. enter `npm start` and the application will open up in your browser on http://localhost:3000
+  6. lastly, enter `npm start` and the application will open up in your browser on http://localhost:3000